About using DirectQuery in Power BI

 When is DirectQuery useful?

-The following table describes scenarios where connecting with DirectQuery could be especially useful, including cases where leaving the data in the original source would be considered beneficial.
+The following table describes scenarios where connecting with DirectQuery could be especially useful.
+It includes cases where leaving the data in the original source would be considered beneficial.
 The description includes a discussion about whether the specified scenario is available in Power BI.

-Using DirectQuery, by contrast, means that opening or refreshing a report or dashboard will always show the latest data in the source.
-Additionally, the dashboard tiles can be updated more frequently (as often as every 15 mins).
+Using DirectQuery, by contrast, means that opening or refreshing a report or dashboard always shows the latest data in the source.
+Additionally, the dashboard tiles can be updated more frequently, as often as every 15 minutes.

-Ideally, because DirectQuery always queries the underlying source, this would allow any security in that underlying source to be applied.
-However, today Power BI will always connect to the underlying source using the same credentials as would be used for Import.
+Ideally, because DirectQuery always queries the underlying source, this configuration would allow any security in that underlying source to be applied.
+However, currently Power BI always connects to the underlying source using the same credentials as would be used for import.

-Thus, until Power BI allows for the identity of the report consumer to pass through to the underlying source, DirectQuery offers no advantages with regard to data source security.
+Until Power BI allows for the identity of the report consumer to pass through to the underlying source, DirectQuery offers no advantages for data source security.

-However, it should be noted that even with DirectQuery, some caches of data at the visual level are retained in the Power BI service (due to scheduled refresh of tiles).
+However, even with DirectQuery, some caches of data at the visual level are kept in the Power BI service because of scheduled refresh of tiles.

-However, currently DirectQuery over SAP HANA treats it the same as a relational source, and hence provides similar behavior to import.
-This is covered further in DirectQuery and SAP HANA.
+However, currently DirectQuery over SAP HANA treats it the same as a relational source, and provides similar behavior to import.
+This approach is covered further in DirectQuery and SAP HANA.

-So in summary, given the current capabilities of DirectQuery in Power BI, the scenarios where it offers benefits are the following:
+In summary, given the current capabilities of DirectQuery in Power BI, it offers the benefits in the following scenarios:

-Note that the details in the previous list relate to the use of Power BI alone.
-There is always the option of instead using an external SQL Server Analysis Services (or Azure Analysis Services) model to import data, and then using Power BI to connect to that model.
-While that approach would require additional skills, it does provide greater flexibility.
-For example, much larger volumes of data can be imported, and there is no restriction on how frequently the data can be refreshed.
+The details in the previous list relate to the use of Power BI alone.
+Instead, you could use an external SQL Server Analysis Services or Azure Analysis Services model to import data.
+Then use Power BI to connect to that model.
+While that approach would require additional configuration, it does provide greater flexibility.
+Much larger volumes of data can be imported.
+There's no restriction on how frequently the data can be refreshed.

 Implications of using DirectQuery

 Use of DirectQuery does have potentially negative implications, as detailed in this section.
 Some of those limitations are slightly different depending upon the exact source that is being used.
-This will be called out where applicable, and separate topics cover those sources that are substantially different.
+We address limitations where applicable, and separate articles cover those sources that are substantially different.

 Performance and load on the underlying source

 When using DirectQuery, the overall experience depends very much on the performance of the underlying data source.
-If refreshing each visual (for example, after changing a slicer value) takes a few seconds (<5s) then the experience would be reasonable, yet might still feel sluggish compared to the immediate response we are used to when importing the data to Power BI.
-If instead the slowness of the source means that individual visuals take longer than that (tens of seconds), then the experience becomes extremely poor, possibly even to the point of queries timing out.
+If refreshing each visual, for example, after changing a slicer value, takes a few seconds, usually less than 5 seconds, the experience would be reasonable.
+The experience might feel sluggish compared to the immediate response when importing the data to Power BI.
+If the slowness of the source causes individual visuals to take longer than tens of seconds, the experience becomes extremely poor.
+Queries may even time out.

-Along with the performance of the underlying source, careful consideration should be paid to the load that will be placed upon it (that of course then often impacts the performance).
-As discussed further below, each user that opens a shared report, and each dashboard tile that is periodically refreshed, will be sending at least one query per visual to the underlying source.
-This fact requires that the source be able to handle such a query load, while still maintaining reasonable performance.
+Along with the performance of the underlying source, pay attention to the load placed upon the source.
+Load impacts performance.
+Each user who opens a shared report, and each dashboard tile that refreshes, sends at least one query per visual to the underlying source.
+This fact requires that the source can handle such a query load, while still maintaining reasonable performance.

 Limited data transformations

 Additionally, the query that results from the Get Data dialog or Query Editor will be used in a subselect within the queries generated and sent to retrieve the necessary data for a visual.
-Thus the query defined in Query Editor must be valid within this context.
-In particular this means it is not possible to use a query using Common Table Expressions, nor that invokes Stored Procedures.
+The query defined in Query Editor must be valid within this context.
+In particular, it's not possible to use a query using Common Table Expressions, nor one that invokes Stored Procedures.

-The term modelling in this context means the act of refining and enriching the raw data, as part of authoring a report using it.
+The term modeling in this context means the act of refining and enriching the raw data, as part of authoring a report using it.
 Examples include: